jkphl/iconizr/README.md

 		<td><code>-q</code></td>
 		<td><code>--quantize</code></td>
 		<td> </td>
-		<td>If given, iconizr will quantize PNG images (i.e. convert them to 8-bit color depth; please see the [requirements](#requirements) for this).
+		<td>If given, iconizr will quantize PNG images (i.e. convert them to 8-bit color depth; please see the <a href="#requirements">requirements</a> for this).
 The quantized images are only used if they are smaller in file size than their the originals (and this is not necessarily the case for all PNG files).
 Quantization may also impact the visual image quality, so please make sure to compare the result to the original images.</td>
 	</tr>
 	<tr>
 		<td> </td>